Geometric Neural Network based on Phase Space for BCI-EEG decoding: Discussion

 \subsection{Interpretability}

-Creating explainable algorithms is crucial in the field of DL, and it holds even greater significance in healthcare data.
-In healthcare, understanding why an algorithm makes specific decisions is of great importance for clinicians and patients, ensuring transparency, accountability, bias mitigation, education, and trust-building in the collaboration between AI systems and medical experts.

-For analyzing the explainability of the \method{} we use the GradCam++ algorithm~\cite{chattopadhay2018grad}, a technique designed for visualizing and explaining the decision-making process of neural networks.
-The GradCam++ output is essentially a visual representation that reveals which elements within the data are the most important for the model.
-GradCam++ has proven to be a robust method for spatial interpretability of EEG signals in a class-agnostic manner \cite{sujatha2023empirical}.
+For analyzing the explainability of \method{}, focusing on the best performing \method$_{OPT}$, we use the GradCam++ algorithm~\cite{chattopadhay2018grad}, a technique designed for visualizing and explaining the decision-making process of neural networks.
+The GradCam++ uses the derivative of the gradient for a specific target (e.g., right hand or left hand) that flows up to a specific convolutional layer.
+This process creates a map highlighting the critical regions used to predict that specific target class, without requiring architectural modifications or re-training.
+GradCam++ has proven to be a robust method for spatial interpretability of EEG signals in a class-agnostic manner~\cite{sujatha2023empirical}.

-In our analysis, we focus on Subject 41 from the Cho2017 dataset, which is notable for being among the top 5 subjects that exhibit the most substantial performance improvement through the augmentation procedure.
+In our analysis, we focus on Subject 35 from the Cho2017 dataset, which is notable for being among the top 5 subjects that exhibit the most substantial performance improvement through the augmentation procedure.
 Similar findings also hold for other subjects.
-In particular, using covariance as a feature, we show a sample of the test dataset that was correctly classified by the \method{} algorithm (left hand classified as left hand) but was misclassified by SPDNet~\ref{fig:GradCam_Cov} using the same feature.
-Similar findings have been observed for the FC estimators.
-This figure represents the output of the GradCam++ applied to the output of the ReEig layer.
+We create the GradCam++ map, produced with left hand as a target, on a sample of the test dataset that was correctly classified by the \method$_{OPT}$ algorithm (left hand classified as left hand) but was misclassified by SPDNet using the same feature, as shown in Figure~\ref{fig:GradCam_CovSPDNet}.
+The obtained map represents the GradCam++ obtained at the ReEig layer.

-In all three scenarios, the standard SPDNet places more emphasis on the diagonal terms of SPD matrices.
-On the other side, when employing \method{}, a more comprehensive picture unfolds.
-While diagonal terms continue to play a pivotal role, what becomes increasingly evident is the significant contribution of the off-diagonal terms.
-In essence, this observation emphasizes that the \method{} model leverages both individual electrode characteristics (diagonal terms) and the interplay between electrodes in time and space (off-diagonal terms) as crucial elements in its classification decision-making process.
+Standard SPDNet places more emphasis on the diagonal terms of SPD matrices.
+On the other side, when employing \method$_{OPT}$, a more comprehensive picture unfolds.
+While diagonal terms continue to play a pivotal role, what becomes increasingly evident is the significant contribution of some off-diagonal terms.
+Moreover, the \method with optuna emphasizes the interplay between a channel and its lagged version, showing that this information is even more relevant for the classification with respect to the standard covariance itself.

-To delve deeper into the interpretability of our proposed network, we employ a paired t-test to highlight statistically significant differences in the augmented covariance matrix (ACM) between left and right hands.
-Our analysis centers on subject 41 from Cho2017, specifically on the test dataset of the initial fold of the cross-validation, with consistent findings observed in the other folds.
-Given that 20 samples are available for each imagined movement, we are in the domain of application of the t-test.